-2GAO Outcomes: GAO rates DHS's progress using the following scale: Fully Addressed - Outcome is fully addressed; Mostly Addressed - Progress is significant and a small amount of work remains; Partially Addressed - Progress is measurable, but significant work remains; Initiated - Activities have been initiated to address the outcome, but it is too early to report progress.
+7 GAO rates DHS's progress using the following scale: Fully Addressed - Outcome is fully addressed; Mostly Addressed - Progress is significant, and a small amount of work remains; Partially Addressed - Progress is measurable, but significant work remains; Initiated - Activities have been initiated to address the outcome, but it is too early to report progress.
+(Sources: GAO-21-119SP and GAO-23-106203).

-3 Rating definitions are as follows: Met - Actions have been taken that meet the criterion.
+8 Rating definitions are as follows: Met - Actions have been taken that meet the criterion.
 There are no significant actions that need to be taken to further address this criterion; Partially Met - Some, but not all, actions necessary to meet the criterion have been taken; Not Met - Few, if any, actions towards meeting the criterion have been taken.
-(Source: GAO-21-119SP, page 4).
+(Source: GAO-23-106203).